Chrome Now Uses Scroll Anchoring To Prevent Those Annoying Page Jumps

 Re: (Score:2)

+I'm pretty sure this is Slashdot's fault, since they recently added the entirely unhelpful scripting to skip the summary and jump to the first comment when it used to just open an article at the top

+I don't have this problem at all on the desktop.
+On my phone, on the other hand, it happens with every single website on the commercial web.
+The damned things spend more time loading than they do displaying content, and it seems like pages are constantly refreshing, only to add nag-boxes for some mobile app I don't want, then to bug me to "subscribe." etc. End result is I don't feel compelled to upgrade my phone, I just don't use the web on it anymore.
+I can't, it's crap.

-God I hope this works (Score:2)
+God I hope this works (Score:5, Interesting)

 It didn't work very well when I enables it in testing a few months ago, but we'll see.